sethares/CountingVermeer/README.md

 WSIVP.pdf                                       %%%% using displayWeaveMaps to examine weft snakes

 ################################################################################################################
-Warning: at the moment, displayWeaveMaps.cdf and align.cdf have bugs and may function erratically.
+Warning: at the moment, align.cdf has bugs and may function erratically.
-The notebook versions (displayWeaveMaps.nb and align.nb) function fine, but do require a full Mathematica license to run
+The notebook version (align.nb) functions fine, but does require a full Mathematica license to run
 ################################################################################################################